video-dev/hls.js/api-extractor/report/hls.js.api.md

     targetBufferTime: number | null;
 }

-// Warning: (ae-missing-release-tag) "Fragment" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "Fragment" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
 export class Fragment extends BaseSegment {